juniormusasizi61/Water-level-management-system-project/README.md

-**__Water Level Management System__**
+**Water Level Management System**

 **Description**

 The Water Level Management System is designed to monitor and control the water levels in a reservoir or tank.
-It provides real-time data on water levels and automates actions based on predefined thresholds to ensure efficient water management. we have used various sensors such as the HC-SR04 Ultrasonic sensor and the HW-038 water level sensor with their programming code files  and ESP32, Arduino Uno R3 as the MCUs , and the sim8000L as the sms sending device plus the i2c lcd for displaying the water levels
+It provides real-time data on water levels and automates actions based on predefined thresholds to ensure efficient water management.

+We have used various sensors such as the HC-SR04 Ultrasonic sensor and the HW-038 water level sensor with their programming code files  and ESP32, Arduino Uno R3 as the MCUs , the sim8000L as the sms sending device, the i2c lcd for displaying the water levels and the LEDs that light up in response to the detected water levels.

 **Features**<br>